ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/supported_by.md

 Supporters can be defined once in `_data/supported_by.yml` and reused across the website.
 They can be linked to individual pages through front matter or displayed as an overview with an include.

+{% include callout.html type="warning" content="This feature was previously called **Affiliations**.
+The old page metadata, data file, section navigation parameter, and sorting option are deprecated and will be removed in ETT v8.0.0.
+They remain backwards compatible until then, but new and migrated sites should use the **Supported by** terminology.
+[More information](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme/pull/427)." %}

 ## The main YAML file

 Each supporter in `_data/supported_by.yml` consists of the following fields: